Your Hospital Stay

 Southern Highlands Private Hospital offers a high standard of accommodation with both shared and private rooms.
 All rooms have air conditioning and ensuite facilities, specifically designed for maximum access.

-Accommodation is shared in the Day Surgery Unit and High Dependancy Unit.
+Accommodation is shared in the Day Surgery Unit.

 Should you require anything at any time, please do not hesitate to call the nursing staff via the nurse call button located on the bedside handset.
 Our staff will endeavour to answer the call as quickly as possible.

 All electric beds have a hand control for raising or lowering the head and foot of your bed.
 This control is located at the bedside and is separate from the television and nurse call handset.